 BL-5010 is a customized, proprietary pen-like applicator containing a novel, acidic, aqueous solution for the non-surgical removal of skin lesions.
 In December 2010, we announced positive results from a Phase 1/2 clinical trial of BL-5010.
-We have received European confirmation from BSI of the regulatory pathway classification of BL-5010 as a Class IIa medical device.
-In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma (now a subsidiary of Perrigo Company plc) for the rights to BL-5010 for over-the-counter, or OTC, indications in the territory of Europe, Australia and additional selected countries.
+We have received European confirmation of the regulatory pathway classification of BL-5010 as a Class IIa medical device.
+In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma, a division of Perrigo Company plc, for the rights to BL-5010 for over-the-counter, or OTC, indications in the territory of Europe, Australia and additional selected countries.
 During 2015, Omega Pharma conducted a 30-patient, open-label clinical study to evaluate the advantages of BL-5010 in one of the intended OTC indications.
 Study results indicate that BL-5010 is safe and efficacious.
-Omega Pharma has received CE Mark approval for BL-5010 and completed the initial manufacturing process automation to support the product launch.
-The commercial launch of the first OTC indication (warts/verrucas) for this product has commenced and will be gradually carried out by Omega over the next 6-9 months in a number of countries.
+In March 2016, Omega Pharma received CE Mark approval for BL-5010 as a novel OTC treatment for the non-surgical removal of warts.
+The commercial product launch of this first OTC indication (warts/verrucas) commenced in the second quarter of 2016 and it is already being sold in a number of countries in the EU.
+The launch in additional EU countries will continue to be gradually carried out by Omega Pharma over the next 6-9 months, and beyond that time frame for additional territories.
+In addition, Omega Pharma has already started to develop another OTC indication for this product.
+To date, we have not recorded material revenues from our collaboration with Omega Pharma, but we expect revenues to gradually increase as the first product launch expands and the second product launch commences.
+Our current estimate for peak future royalty revenues from the first indication is in the \$2-4 million per year range, and we estimate that it may take another few years to gradually ramp up to this level.